What Is OpenSea? A 101 Guide

 OpenSea also has a wealth of historical NFT trading data.
 It's easy to find information such as daily trading volume and average prices for all NFT collections on OpenSea, helping traders and crypto market analysts understand which NFT projects have the most traction.
 OpenSea's charts also serve as a barometer of the overall NFT market.

 OpenSea has many traits of a dApp (decentralized application), but it also has features of a private company.
 On the decentralized side, OpenSea lets crypto wallet users interact with the marketplace’s protocol and seamlessly handle crypto transfers.

-On the contrary, OpenSea still has central headquarters in New York, and its leadership often introduces new features or policies without voting procedures.
+Despite providing decentralized services, OpenSea still has central headquarters in New York, and its leadership often introduces new features or policies without voting procedures.
 Unlike many competing NFT markets or DeFi (decentralized finance) dApps, OpenSea hasn't issued a crypto governance token, which means its users can't vote on upcoming proposals as on other dApps.